arin-ganguly/Live-Face-recognition-using-Deepface/README.md

 This project demonstrates a **real-time face recognition system** using the [DeepFace](https://github.com/serengil/deepface) library with live webcam input.
 It captures frames from a video stream, detects faces using **MTCNN**, generates face embeddings using **ArcFace**, and compares them to pre-saved embeddings to recognize individuals.

 > ⚠️ **Note:** This implementation currently suffers from **low FPS (frames per second)**, especially due to the high computation time of MTCNN and ArcFace on each frame in real time without GPU acceleration.
+It shold became faster under GPU acceleration

 ---